Aegle marmelos (Bilva, Bael) - Uses, Benefits, Dosage and Properties

 Bilav, shandliya, shailush, maloor and shriphal are various synonyms of this bael.
 It is bitter and astringent in taste, absorbent, rough, stimulates digestive fire, aggravates pitta dosh and pacifies vata kapha dosha.
 It has light guna, improves digestion and has hot potency.

-Researches are on to explore more on the hypoglycemic action of this plant and leaves have anti-diabetic properties.
-It is help to control diabetic polyuria.
-It helps pancreas to produce more amount of insulin, which helps to control diabetes.
+- Researches are on to explore more on the hypoglycemic action of this plant and leaves have anti-diabetic properties.
+It helps to control diabetic polyuria.
+Bilva helps pancreas to produce more amount of insulin, which controls diabetes.

-The ripe fruit has laxative properties and it also helps to treat constipation.
+- The ripe fruit has laxative properties and helps to treat constipation.
 Unripe fruit is also very effective in treating dysentery, diarrhea and other gastro intestinal disorders.

-It has also power to fight against skin diseases and used to cure various skin disorders.
+- It has power to fight against skin diseases and used to cure various skin disorders.

 - Ripe fruits